 To get a perspective, let’s imagine your prospect is a businessman who has a really busy schedule.
-He hardly gets any time to go through his Facebook feeds or check his WhatsApp messages or even go through his unread emails.
+He hardly gets any time to go through his Facebook feed, check his WhatsApp messages or even go through his unread emails.

-And while checking one of the emails, he comes across yours and sees a 30sec short personalized sales video and you featuring in the thumbnail.
+And, while checking one of the emails, he comes across yours and sees a 30-second short personalized sales video and you featuring in the thumbnail.
 Out of curiosity, he clicks on that video thinking it is only a 30sec video, what is it that this person has said?

 Finally, he’s interested in your offerings and reverts back to you regarding your next meeting.
 And boom, you just earned yourself a very hot lead right there.